 Mark Forman, PhD

 Mark Forman, PhD is a licensed clinical psychologist with fifteen years experience working with individuals, couples, children, and families.
 His text – A Guide to Integral Psychotherapy Complexity, Integration, and Spirituality in Practice – is one of the seminal works in the field of Integral Psychotherapy.
-He is currently working on his second text, Advancing in Integral Psychotherapy, which is being developed in conjunction with the CIT program.
+He is currently working on his second text, Advancing in Integral Psychotherapy, which is being developed in conjunction with the CIT program and is available to CIT students.

 Dr. Forman has extensive experience teaching Integral Theory at the graduate level – primarily at John F. Kennedy University in Northern California – as well as mentoring therapists and therapists-in-training at other graduate institutions and in private supervision.
 He is also the co-founder and was three times the lead organizer (2008, 2010, and 2013) of the Integral Theory Conference, the world’s largest academic conference devoted to Integral theory and its application.
 He was a consultant on the 2015 conference.